-Sprains can occur in any joint but occur most often in the ankles, knees, wrists, and fingers (Fig. 1).
+Sprains can occur in any joint but occur most often in the ankles, knees, wrists, and fingers (Fig. 13-3).
 Overstretching may result in injury ranging from minor tears to a complete rupture of the ligament.
 Signs and symptoms differ depending on the grade (severity of the injury) and stage (duration of symptoms) of the sprain.
 In general, sprains produce local pain, stiffness, pain on passive stretch, and impaired ROM.
-Bruises and inflammation may be present in the acute and early subacute stages.

-Table 13-1: Grades and Stages of Ligament Sprains
+Bruises and inflammation may be present in the acute and early subacute stages (Fig. 13-4).
+Table 13-1 outlines the common signs and symptoms for each grade and stage of ligament sprain.